varkenvarken/CoffeeScraper/Readme.md

 longer sufficient.

-Fortunately this can be solved with [Selenium](https://www.selenium.dev/), a framework that cann be used to automate interaction with a full web browser.
+Fortunately this can be solved with [Selenium](https://www.selenium.dev/), a framework that can be used to automate interaction with a full web browser.

 In our case we use Chromium on a Debian based Docker image.
 The high level setup looks something like this: